AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/staking.md

 <Figure caption="" src={require('/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/img/stake-astar/stake-astar-6.png').default} width="100%" />

-You can start staking either by clicking the blue **“Choose dApps”** button or by scrolling down to view all the listed dApps.
+You can start staking either by clicking the blue **"Choose dApps"** button or by scrolling down to view all the listed dApps.

 <Figure caption="" src={require('/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/img/stake-astar/stake-astar-7.png').default} width="100%" />